logur/logur/README.md

 ```

 It's really simple and easy to use in any application.
 Following Go's guidelines of using interfaces,
-one can easily copy this interface and just use it to decouple the code from go-kit itself.
+one can easily copy this interface and just use it to decouple the code from Go kit itself.

 The problem with this interface appears when you try to do "advanced stuff"
 (like structured logging or adding a level to a log event):